igorski/regrader/README.md

 ## Build instructions

+The project has been built and tested on macOS, Windows 10 and Linux (Ubuntu) and should build completely via CLI without requiring either a full IDE such as Xcode or Visual Studio (for aforementioned IDE's their command line/build tools suffice).
+The project uses [CMake](https://cmake.org) to generate the Makefiles.

 ### Environment setup

-The project uses [CMake](https://cmake.org) to generate the build system after which you can use _make_ to build the application.

-Apart from requiring _CMake_ and a _g++_ compiler, the only other dependency is the [VST SDK from Steinberg](https://www.steinberg.net/en/company/developers.html).
+Apart from requiring _CMake_ and a C(++) compiler such as _Clang_ or _MSVC_, the only other dependency is the [VST SDK from Steinberg](https://www.steinberg.net/en/company/developers.html) (the project has been developed against VST3 SDK version 3.7.0).

-## Generating the Makefiles

-The project has been developed against the [VST3 SDK version 3.7.0](https://www.steinberg.net/vst3sdk) on macOS and Windows 10 and should work completely via CLI without requiring either Xcode or Visual Studio (for both command line/build tools suffice).
-Linux build system is provided, but is as yet untested.

-Additionally, the Steinberg VST sources need to be built as well.
-Following Steinbergs guidelines, the target is a _/build_-subfolder of the _/VST3_SDK_-folder, execute the following commands from the Steinberg VST SDK root:
+Be aware that prior to building the plugin, the Steinberg VST needs to be built from source as well.
+Following Steinbergs guidelines, the build target should be a _/build_-subfolder of the _/VST3_SDK_-folder.
+To generate a release build, execute the following commands from the Steinberg VST SDK root (run the _.bat_ verions instead of the _.sh_ versions on Windows):

 ```
 ./copy_vst2_to_vst3_sdk.sh
 cd VST3_SDK
+./tools/setup_linux_packages_for_vst3sdk.sh # <- this step is Linux only
 mkdir build
 cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..
 cmake --build .
 ```

-The result being that in _{VST3_SDK_ROOT}/VST3_SDK/build/lib_ all Steinberg VST libraries are prebuilt.
+The result being that _{VST3_SDK_ROOT}/VST3_SDK/build/lib/Release/_ will contain the Steinberg VST libraries required to build the plugin.

-NOTE: Windows users need to append _--config Release_ to the last cmake (build) call as the build type must be defined during compilation.
+NOTE: Windows users need to append _--config Release_ to the last cmake (build) call as the build type must be defined during this step.

-### Building the Regrader plugin
+### Building the plugin

-Run CMake to generate Regrader's Makefile for your environment, after which you can compile the plugin using make.
-The build output will be stored in _./build/VST3/regrader.vst_ as well as copied to your systems VST-plugin folder.
+Run CMake to generate the Makefile for your environment, after which you can compile the plugin using make.
+The build output will be stored in _./build/VST3/regrader.vst3_ as well as symbolically linked to your systems VST-plugin folder (on Unix).

 You must provide the path to your custom SDK download location by providing _VST3_SDK_ROOT_ to CMake like so: